Fundamental to Interdisciplinary

 We have strong relationships with other departments across the university and other universities in the area that help students — both undergraduate and graduate — pursue their research interests.
-Our faculty lead NC State’s Center for Research in Scientific Computation and share in the leadership of the university’s Center for Quantitative Sciences in Biomedicine and the National Science Foundation-funded Statistical and Mathematical Sciences Institute in Research Triangle Park.
+Our faculty lead NC State’s Center for Research in Scientific Computation and the National Science Foundation-funded Statistical and Mathematical Sciences Institute in Research Triangle Park.

 Math faculty and students work with physicists, nuclear engineers, biologists and statisticians on some of the highest-profile research projects at NC State.
 They are helping address nuclear nonproliferation, the spread of dengue fever, the need for personalized medicine, the interpretation of the genome and the development of smart materials.

 One of the distinctive characteristics of the NC State mathematics department is the way it blends interdisciplinary research with foundational research.

 Graduate students are immersed in a welcoming environment that supports them in doing significant research.
 It begins with the department’s recruitment weekend, which helps forge one-on-one relationships that continue after students arrive on campus.
 Because of our success in obtaining research grants, we were able to fund more than 20 graduate students through research assistantships in 2015-16.